BUZZ-Blimps/Buzzstation/README.md

 - Add Barometer Integration

 "Nice to Have" Features
-- Add Sidebar menu
+- Add Sidebar Menu
 - Add Logs Page
 - Add Tuning Page
-- Dropdown menu for State Machine
+- Dropdown Menu for State Machine
 - Select and deselect visible blimps on Main Page
 - Add Virtual Joysticks for the app and test performance and functionality when multiple blimps are being controlled
 - Add Vision ON/OFF Buttons